 Periodic cleaning is cleaning at different times throughout the day.
 It can include cleaning items immediately after use as well as cleaning surfaces on a regular basis throughout a single day.

-Make sure that workstations are cleared at the end of the day or shift so that they can be properly cleaned.
-Ensure that all workstations are regularly cleaned in accordance with your cleaning plan.
+Workstations can be cleared at the end of the day or shift to make cleaning easier.
+Clean workstations in accordance with your cleaning regime.

 Reduce the need for cleaning